At South Devon Steiner School we take Safeguarding very seriously.

 In fact, safeguarding the welfare, health & safety of our pupils is our highest priority.

 In the last few years, we have significantly raised awareness of the importance of safeguarding and child protection among staff and parents, and we are now embedding the teaching of safeguarding themes to pupils in age appropriate ways.

-We are also committed to weekly staff training sessions at the Collegiate (Faculty) meeting, as well as the consistent availability of EduCare online training for all staff with courses covering the full spectrum of Safeguarding issues.
+We are also committed staff training sessions at the Collegiate (Faculty) meeting, as well as the consistent availability of EduCare online training for all staff with courses covering the full spectrum of Safeguarding issues.
 Safeguarding is a key subject of discussion during whole-class parent evenings, across the full age range.

 I ensure that safeguarding and child protection information updates get fed into policies and staff training, and that they are regarded in the curriculum framework for safeguarding.
 We have a healthy culture of listening and caring, open lines of communication and a robust set of policies and procedures that we follow appropriately, to keep each child in our care safe.